Abdol-Hossein Farman Farma: Biography

 In 1921, a successful coup d'état organised by Sayad Zia-al-Din Tabatabai took place and effectively ended Qajar rule, bringing Reza Khan to power.
-Farmanfarma was arrested with his two eldest sons, Nosrat-ed-Dowleh who was the Minister of Foreign Affairs at the time, and Abbas Mirza Salar-Lashgar.
+Farman Farma was arrested with his two eldest sons, Nosrat-ed-Dowleh who was the minister of foreign affairs at the time, and Abbas Mirza Salar-Lashgar.
 Nosrat-ed-Dowleh was a leading candidate for accession to the Qajar throne after Ahmad Shah Qajar's exile and the new government kept all three in the Qasr-e Qajar Prison until it could consolidate its power base.
-FarmanFarma paid a significant ransom in order to secure the safe release of his two sons and himself.
+Farman Farma paid a significant ransom in order to secure the safe release of his two sons and himself.

-After his release, Farmanfarma made several gestures of support towards Reza Khan.
-Reza Khan had previously served under Farmanfarma as head of a machine gun detachment and had earned the nickname "Reza Maxim".
-Perhaps uncomfortable that he had once served under Farmanfarma's command, and certainly resentful of his wealth, Reza Khan did not reciprocate, and even confiscated numerous assets belonging to Farmanfarma.
-The first being Farmanfarma's family home and garden in Palace Street, Tehran.
+After his release, Farman Farma made several gestures of support towards Reza Khan.
+Reza Khan had previously served under Farman Farma as head of a machine gun detachment and had earned the nickname "Reza Maxim".
+Perhaps uncomfortable that he had once served under Farman Farma's command, and certainly resentful of his wealth, Reza Khan did not reciprocate, and even confiscated numerous assets belonging to Farman Farma.
+The first being Farman Farma's family home and garden in Palace Street, Tehran.
 The family was given only 24 hours to vacate the colossal property, which then went on to become the primary residence of Reza Khan.

-In 1937, Farmanfarma's son, Nosrat-ed-Dowleh, was arrested and ultimately assassinated.
-The demise of Nosrat-ed-Dowleh was a deep personal blow for Farmanfarma from which he never truly recovered.
-Farmanfarma had by then retired from politics and dedicated himself to managing his estate and overseeing the education of his surviving children.
+In 1937, Farman Farma's son, Nosrat-ed-Dowleh, was arrested and ultimately assassinated.
+The demise of Nosrat-ed-Dowleh was a deep personal blow for Farman Farma from which he never truly recovered.
+Farman Farma had by then retired from politics and dedicated himself to managing his estate and overseeing the education of his surviving children.
 He also channelled a significant portion of his personal wealth into philanthropic activities.

-Farmanfarma died in November 1939 at the age of 81 and is buried in the Shah Abdol-Azim Shrine.
+Farman Farma died in November 1939 at the age of 81 and is buried in the Shah Abdol-Azim Shrine.
 He fathered 26 sons and 13 daughters by 8 wives.
 One his daughters married to Mohsen Rais, a diplomat.